bsnes-emu/bsnes/docs/guides/shaders.md

 and probably some `*.fs` or `*.vs` files.

-Place the shader folder inside the `Video Shaders` directory of your higan installation.
+Place the shader folder inside the `Video Shaders` folder of your higan installation.
-If you don't have a `Video Shaders` directory, create it beside the `*.sys` directories like `Game Boy Advance.sys` and `Super Famicom.sys`.
+If you don't have a `Video Shaders` folder, create it beside the `*.sys` folders like `Game Boy Advance.sys` and `Super Famicom.sys`.

   - On Windows,
-    this is probably the directory containing `higan.exe`
+    this is probably the folder containing `higan.exe`
   - On Linux,
     this is probably `~/.local/share/higan`